 Pecans are also loaded with antioxidants; in fact, research has shown that pecans are the most anti-oxidant rich among all tree nuts, and they rank highly among the foods with highest antioxidants.

 Pecans work well everywhere, not just in pecan pie.
 Toss them in salads or soups.
 Stuff them in your Thanksgiving day dishes.
 Grab a handful for a delicious and nutritious snack.
-They’re even at home in
+They’re even at home in your breakfast smoothie!

 5. Pumpkin Seeds